 Trout fishing in Georgia is some of the most accessible in North America.
 The Chattahoochee River, one of the country’s top trout rivers flows through the state capital of Atlanta.

 Georgia offers more than just the Chattahoochee.
-In the foothills of the Appalachians there are countless trout streams.
-Some streams get frequent releases of stock trout, and they can get crowed on the weekends.
+In the foothills of the Appalachians, there are countless trout streams.
+Some streams get frequent releases of stock trout, and with over 100,000 registered trout anglers in Georgia, some of them can get very crowded on the weekends.
 Others streams flow deep within the National Forests, home to wary wild trout waiting to be discovered.

 In this guide on trout fishing in Georgia.
-We give an overall of the best trout rivers, streams and lakes.
-This is far from an exhausted list of trout waters, but hopefully give a good starting point.
+We give an overall of the best trout rivers, streams, and lakes.
+This is far from an exhausted list of trout waters but hopefully, gives a good starting point.

 Check the regulations before trout fishing

 For up-to-date regulations check with Georgia’s Department of Natural Resources.

 8 Must Fish Trout Creeks and Rivers in Georgia